 About

-The Economics Department Working Papers Series is no longer accepting new papers.
+The Economics Department Working Papers Series is not accepting new papers.
 Archived papers from 1986 to 2007 will continue to be available through the California Digital Library.
 (See below.)
 For papers beyond 2007, please see the web pages of faculty members in the Economics Department for direct links to their research or visit the Open Access Policy Deposit series.

 Department of Economics